-In order to maintain the employment protection, the Strategy has looked at areas around the "edge" of the CBD that could be considered for mixed use type development, where residential could be accommodated as part of an extended CBD boundary.
+In order to protect and increase employment opportunities, the Strategy has looked at areas around the "edge" of the CBD that could be considered for mixed use type development, where residential could be accommodated as part of an extended CBD boundary.
+Implementation of the CBD Strategy will further inform future revisions of the Housing Strategy.